MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/create-project-team.md

 # required metadata

 title: Creat a project team
-description: This topic provides information about how to create and manage project teams.
+description: This article provides information about how to create and manage project teams.
 author: Yowelle
 ms.date: 09/01/2020
 ms.topic: article